pornin/DDer/README.md

 such an URL is an `IA5String` with a contextual tag override of value 6, so the fact that it is an `IA5String` is not known to DDer).

+### GeneralString and TeletexString

+The ASN.1 `GeneralString` and `TeletexString` types are handled as ISO-8859-1, aka "Latin-1", i.e. as sequences of characters with a one-byte-per-character mapping.
+This does not conform to the _de jure_ ASN.1 standard, but aligns with common practice in protocols that use such types.
+In any case, this allows reading and writing arbitrary string contents through `\x` escape sequences in string literals.

 ### Date and Time Processing

 When decoding a time string (`UTCTime` or `GeneralizedTime`), DDer